Healthy for baby & mom

 Breastfeeding is a natural and beneficial option for both mother and child.
 In addition to providing the infant with a perfect and digestible mix of fat, protein and vitamins, it also provides a unique benefit to children at risk of developing IBD.

 Nursing or "lactating" also provides IBD benefits to you as a mom as well.
 It can help protect your body against IBD relapse.
-Breastfeeding also hasn't been associated with an increased risk of disease flares, as some mothers might fear.
+Breastfeeding has not been associated with an increased risk of disease flares, as some mothers might fear.

-The World Health Organization and most doctors recommend exclusively breastfeeding your child for the first six months of his or her life.
-But as always, talk to your doctor about what is right for you and your newborn.
+The World Health Organization and most doctors recommend exclusively breastfeeding your child for the first six months of his or her life, and then continuing to breastfeed in addition to adding solid foods through the second year of life.
+However, this is not possible for everyone, and that’s ok!
+Breastfeeding for any period of time may not be feasible for you due to your milk supply, medications, or other personal factors.
+The most important thing is that your baby is fed.
+As always, talk to your doctor about what is right for you and your newborn.

 Misconceptions around IBD & breastfeeding

 IBD lactation is shrouded with misconceptions.
 Many women fear that their IBD medications will harm their nursing child since the drug can be passed from the mother to the infant through her milk.
-This fear was so strong that a European study reported that at one time, 60% of women stopped their medications in the postpartum period because of this.
+This fear was so strong that a European study reported that at one time, 60% of women stopped their medications in the postpartum period as a result.
 However, most IBD medications excreted in breast milk are in very low concentrations that doctors consider safe for a newborn.

 While you should always talk to your doctor before changing your medication strategy, we've created a table of the most common IBD medications and the standard healthcare recommendation for nursing mothers.